django-stars/frontend-docs/docs/skeleton/routing.md

 Overrides [NavLink](https://reacttraining.com/react-router/web/api/NavLink) component from react-router

 - **to: String**.
-Instead of url  as in original Link Component, here you should use [name](/frontend-docs/docs/skeleton/skeleton_routing#name)
+Instead of url like in the original Link Component, here you should use [name](/frontend-docs/docs/skeleton/skeleton_routing#name)
 - **state: object**.
 State to persist to the location.
 - **other props**

 # ~~withRouter~~
-Overrides [withRouter](https://reacttraining.com/react-router/web/api/withRouter) HOC from react-router You should use ovverides withRouter to have named navigation using push and replace actions
+Overrides [withRouter](https://reacttraining.com/react-router/web/api/withRouter) HOC from react-router You should use overrides withRouter to have named navigation using push and replace actions

 The difference between original actions is that you may use route name in path instead of original url.
-Also u can use an object for search param and it will be automatically converted to query string.
+Also you can use an object for search param and it will be automatically converted to query string.

 Examples: